 - Over 20 percent of mothers took a leave of absence to tend to household responsibilities.

-- Men were more than three times as likely as women to be promoted at work over the last year and working dads of children under 18 were five times more likely to be promoted than working moms.
+- Men were more than three times as likely as women to be promoted at work over the year before the study, and working dads of children under 18 were five times more likely to be promoted than working moms.

 - Nearly 25 percent of working moms said they have considered leaving the workforce permanently as a result of working during the pandemic, compared to just six percent of working fathers.

-These figures represent an entrenched perception and antiquated expectations that have not only affected women’s financial health, but also their emotional wellbeing.
-Financial issues are a common driver of stress-related substance and, ironically, an impediment to care.
+These figures represent an entrenched perception and antiquated expectations that have not only affected women’s financial health but also their emotional wellbeing.
+Financial issues are a common driver of stress-related substance use and, ironically, an impediment to care.

 Accessing Effective and Compassionate Women’s Addiction Treatment

 You should never have to worry about your gender getting in the way of your addiction treatment and recovery.
-If you or someone you care about is a woman battling substance use disorder, compassionate, effective and culturally sensitive help is out there.
-Recovery Unplugged is acutely aware of the unique and distinct issues that drive addiction among women, as well as the barriers they encounter when they seek help for themselves or a female loved one, and we offer treatment that helps you address these complex issues on a medical, behavioral and lifestyle level.
+If you or someone you care about is a woman battling substance use disorder, compassionate, effective, and culturally sensitive help is out there.
+Recovery Unplugged is acutely aware of the unique and distinct issues that drive addiction among women, as well as the barriers they encounter when they seek help for themselves or a female loved one.
+We offer treatment that helps you address these complex issues on a medical, behavioral, and lifestyle level.

-Our medically assisted detox programs help you rebalance your brain chemistry and address your physiological tolerance to overcome cravings and withdrawal symptoms and our multiple behavioral rehab options will help you address the root causes and sustaining factors associated with your substance abuse, whether they’re directly related to gender or not.
-We offer a full staff of compassionate, experienced and qualified female clinicians and therapists along with gender-sensitive housing options.
+Our medically assisted detox programs help you rebalance your brain chemistry and address your physiological tolerance to overcome cravings and withdrawal symptoms, and our multiple behavioral rehab options will help you address the root causes and sustaining factors associated with your substance abuse, whether they’re directly related to gender or not.
+We offer a full staff of compassionate, experienced, and qualified female clinicians and therapists along with gender-sensitive care options.

 In an effort to mitigate the financial obstacles often faced by women looking for addiction treatment, Recovery Unplugged is in-network with most major insurance providers to help make care more affordable and accessible.
 Contact us for a full insurance verification and to start treatment.

-International Women’s Day is an opportunity to observe the amazing strength, courage and persistence of women everywhere.
+International Women’s Day is an opportunity to observe the incredible strength, courage, and persistence of women everywhere.
 Make this year the day you assert your power over substance use disorder and get the help you need to reclaim your life.
 Learn more about how to celebrate and observe International Women’s Day.